ncbi/docker/blast/README.md

 you are expected to provide BLAST databases and query sequence(s) to run BLAST as well as a location outside the container to save the results.

+*NOTE*: The commands on this page will work on modern Linux and macos distributions.

 ## Data provisioning

 One way to provide data for the container is to make it available on the local